Eldar, NHS Hiring Expert at JobTestPrep.

 Discuss the situation with a colleague that knows them both and ask for his opinion.

-Like the real test, the scenarios presented in the STP SJT PrepPack always ask for a resolution of a given conflict which represent realistic situations that occur in a workplace.
+Like the actual test, the scenarios presented in the STP SJT PrepPack always ask for a resolution of a given conflict, which represents realistic situations that occur in a workplace.

-While you will need to use your intuition, the Preparation Pack will teach you how to comprehensively analyse the various scenarios and choose responses that highlight your skills to better represent yourself on the test.
+While you must use your intuition, our Prep Course will teach you to comprehensively analyse the various scenarios and choose responses that highlight your skills to represent yourself on the test better.

 Over the course of the three years programme, you will be placed under the direct supervision of the NHS, or for some, a private NHS partner.